-Construction of multi-layer Pt-based self-supporting catalyst for high-current-density hydrogen evolution reaction
+Construction of a multi-layer Pt-based self-supporting catalyst for high-current-density hydrogen evolution reaction

 Abstract

 The construction of efficient, durable, and self-supported Pt-based electrodes for industrial-scale hydrogen production presents a primary challenge.
-Herein, the multi-layer Pt-based self-supporting catalyst Pt-Cu-NiP/FP (Filter Paper) is prepared via mild electroless plating.
+Herein, a multi-layer Pt-based self-supporting catalyst, Pt–Cu–NiP/FP (filter paper), is prepared via mild electroless plating.
 The construction of the multi-layer structure can provide a large exposed surface area, allowing for more active reactant adsorption.
-Moreover, porous Pt can efficiently enhance the utilization as well as reduce the amount of Pt.
-In addition, compared with metal substrates like nickel foam (NF) and copper foam (CF), FP allows for wide-angle bending without obvious current density attenuation during hydrogen evolution reaction (HER), which ensures the application in practical operation and transportation.
-Pt-Cu-NiP/FP exhibits ultralow overpotential 186 mV at 1000 mA cm-2 during the HER in 1 M KOH.
-Remarkably, Pt-Cu-NiP/FP can maintain stable operation for 100 h at 1 A cm-2.
-Our findings present an innovative approach for the design of multi-layer Pt-based self-supporting catalysts, enabling stable operation under high current densities with low overpotentials.
-This is achieved through a well-defined hierarchical structure that leverages a synergistic effect and effectively modulates the coordination environment of Pt through electroless plating.
+Moreover, porous Pt can efficiently enhance the utilization and reduce the amount of Pt.
+Compared with metal substrates like nickel foam (NF) and copper foam (CF), FP allows for wide-angle bending without obvious current density attenuation during the hydrogen evolution reaction (HER), which ensures application in practical operation and transportation.
+Pt–Cu–NiP/FP exhibits an ultralow overpotential of 186 mV at 1000 mA cm−2 during the HER in 1.0 M KOH.
+Remarkably, Pt–Cu–NiP/FP can maintain stable operation for 100 h at 1 A cm−2.
+Our findings present an innovative approach for the design of a multi-layer Pt-based self-supporting catalyst, enabling stable operation under high current densities with a low overpotential.
+This is achieved through a well-defined hierarchical structure that leverages a synergistic effect between Cu and Pt and effectively modulates the coordination environment of Pt through electroless plating.

 Please wait while we load your content...